Building and Geomview under Windows

 - ./configure --with-motif --with-opengl --with-xforms

 (--with-xforms= can also take an absolute path, but this is not needed if you did a make install to install xforms in the expected place.
 If you are not building with xforms, omit the --with-xforms).
-If you have problems with building with OpenGL, leave out the --with-opengl=/usr/X11R6 to get to a working Geomview.
+If you have problems with building, try --with-motif=/usr --with-opengl=/usr.

 Once you have an xterm on screen, then run: